matanster/PyLeapMouse/README.md

 ===========

 Forked from https://github.com/openleap/PyLeapMouse.
 See there for earlier inspirations.
 Works with Linux, OS X and Windows, but this fork is only tested for Linux.
+I tried improving the setup instructions but admittedly they're still a bit vague for newbs.
+If you'd like to add more specific details (that are still generic) please let me know.

 ###Small word of advice for making changes to the code:
 For making changes, see https://github.com/matanster/PyLeapMouse/blob/master/PalmControl.py for starters.